 The only thing you need to do is add your data to the excel sheet and run the code every day you come to an office.

 - The given number should be >0 and <10000; otherwise, excel will give the error as #NUM!

 - We can supply only numerical values.
 Anything other than numerical values, we will get eh error as #VALUE!

 - Excel stores date as serial numbers and show the display according to the format.

 This has been a guide to DATE in Excel.
-Here we discuss the DATE Formula in Excel and how to use DATE Function in Excel along with excel example and downloadable excel templates.
+Here we discuss the DATE Formula in Excel and how to use the DATE Function in Excel along with excel examples and downloadable excel templates.
 You may also look at these useful functions in excel –